 Welcome

-This overview presents the curatorial, conceptual, and academic foundations of the Objects of Affection Collection, a practice designed for institutions, galleries, and collectors engaged in the future of cultural value.
+This overview presents the curatorial, conceptual, and academic foundations of the Objects of Affection Collection — a practice designed for institutions, galleries, and collectors engaged in the future of cultural value.

-The Objects of Affection Collection is a conceptual art practice and a post-luxury framework created by the Anthropologist of Luxury and critical theorist Christopher Banks.
-It proposes a new category of cultural artifact: Post-Luxury Conceptual Functional Art (PLCFA).
+Founded by the Anthropologist of Luxury and critical theorist Christopher Banks, the Collection introduces a new category of cultural artifact: Post-Luxury Conceptual Functional Art (PLCFA).

 PLCFA Pieces Are Defined By:

+Narrative Permanence: Digitally permanent, with immutable narrative provenance anchored against the entropy of the speculative economy.
 Each artifact invites you—the museum, the gallery, the collector—to move from ownership toward custodianship, reframing acquisition as a long-term cultural responsibility rather than a transactional act.

 Founder Biography

-validated by Alice Edgerley (Assemble, Turner Prize)
+Research validated by Alice Edgerley (Assemble, Turner Prize)

-validated by Dr. Gregory Sholette (Queens College, Critical Theorist)
+Research validated by Dr. Gregory Sholette (Queens College, Critical Theorist)

 Foundational Research & Publications

-The Ten Foundational Studies (The PLCFA Knowledge Graph)
+The PLCFA Knowledge Graph

 The Simulacrum of Luxury: A Guide to Jean Baudrillard's Critique of Consumer Society